benmarwick/roev/README.md

 slope_min <- round(bootresultd[[1]][3], 3)
 ```

-In the example above, we see a median slope of -0.262, and a confidence
+In the example above, we see a median slope of -0.261, and a confidence
-interval for the slope of -0.43 to -0.118.
+interval for the slope of -0.422 to -0.123.

 Here’s the key to interpreting the LRI plot above (from Gingerich
 2019:109)

-- Random time series have differences that scale with a slope at or near
+- **Random** time series have differences that scale with a slope at or
-  0.500 on a log difference versus log interval or LDI plot.
+  near 0.500 on a log difference versus log interval or LDI plot.
 The
   corresponding rates scale with a slope at or near -0.500 on a log rate
   versus log interval or LRI plot.

-- Stationary time series have differences that scale with a slope at or
+- **Stationary** time series have differences that scale with a slope at
-  near 0.000 on an LDI plot.
-The corresponding rates scale with a slope
+  or near 0.000 on an LDI plot.
+The corresponding rates scale with a
-  at or near -1.000 on an LRI plot.
+  slope at or near -1.000 on an LRI plot.

-- Directional time series have differences that scale with a slope at or
+- **Directional** time series have differences that scale with a slope
-  near 1.000 on an LDI plot.
-The corresponding rates scale with a slope
+  at or near 1.000 on an LDI plot.
+The corresponding rates scale with a
-  at or near 0.000 on an LRI plot.
+  slope at or near 0.000 on an LRI plot.

 Thus for the example data above, the median slope lies between
 expectation for directional change and random change, and is